DevExpress-Examples/asp-net-mvc-grid-export-hide-and-add-columns/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4915/)**
 <!-- run online end -->

-This example demonstrates how to use different grid setting  to display the grid in the view and to export its data.
+This example demonstrates how to use different grid settings to display the grid in the view and to export its data.

 ![](grid.png)